kcp-dev/kcp/README.md

 #### Local Kubernetes Development?

-`kcp` could be _useful_ for local development scenarios, where you don't necessarily care about all of Kubernetes' many built-in resources and their reconiling controllers.
+`kcp` could be _useful_ for local development scenarios, where you don't necessarily care about all of Kubernetes' many built-in resources and their reconciling controllers.

 #### Embedded/low-resource scenarios?